Which Hand to Read for Palmistry? The Answer Changes Based on What You're Looking For

 The Dominant Hand Shows What You've Actually Done With Yourself

 If you are still debating which hand to read for palmistry, remember that your dominant hand (usually the right) reflects your current reality and adult choices.
-Handedness research from University College London (2024, n=2,000) shows that the dominant hand undergoes 40% more micro-crease alterations over a decade due to active use and neurological pathways.
+It is the hand that does the work — it grips, writes, carries, and absorbs the wear — and the tradition treats it as the one keeping the up-to-date record.
 It shows who you are right now.

 Modern pop-palmists often argue that only the active hand matters.
 They claim it represents the "now."
 You will see this in almost every A Beginner's Guide to Reading Palms you find online.
 But looking only at your dominant hand ignores the friction of what you had to overcome to get here.